Service and support for incoming students

 If you find that information is missing from the Pre-Arrival Guide, please contact Kristen Clarberg kristen [dot] clarberg [at] er [dot] lu [dot] se

-The brochure Student Guide will not be printed for the academic year 2021/2022.
-In the spring of 2021, the Orientation Guide to Lund University is being produced in Canvas.
-Orientation Guide to Lund University is a course that is active during Orientation Weeks and includes information about Lund University, schedule for Orientation programme, events, seminars and Student Guide in a revised form.
-If you have questions about Orientation Guide to Lund University, contact kristen [dot] clarberg [at] er [dot] lu [dot] se
+The Orientation Guide to Lund University is a canvas course that is active during Orientation Weeks and includes information about Lund University, schedule for Orientation programme, events and seminars.
+The guide also includes practical information that helps students to establish themselves at Lund University, live in Sweden, find health care and get information about insurance and more.
+The information in the Orientation Guide to Lund University replaces the previous brochure Student Guide.
+If you have questions, contact kristen [dot] clarberg [at] er [dot] lu [dot] se

 The International Desk/Student reception welcomes international students for all types of practical questions.